 For IB Diploma candidates, three or more courses must be studied at the higher level (HL) and three at the standard level (SL).
-Whereas, students pursuing IB Course certificates may take any combination of HL and SL courses available.
+Whereas, students pursuing IB Course Certificates may take any combination of HL and SL courses available.
+IB Diploma candidates who may wish to pursue a different combination than outlined by the requirements above must consult with the DP Coordinator; non-regular Diplomas are rarely approved by the IB and are subject to supporting evidence.